Light-Induced Control of Magnetic Phases in Kitaev Quantum Magnets

-In RuCl\textsubscript{3}, a single hole resides in the $t_{2g}$ manifold of the transition metal (TM) $d$ orbitals, which splits into $j_{\textrm{eff}} = 1/2$ and $j_{\textrm{eff}} = 3/2$ states via strong spin-orbit coupling to form an effective spin-$1/2$ local moment \cite{jackeli09,chaloupka12,rau14,PhysRevB.93.214431,Winter_2017,PhysRevB.95.024426,PhysRevB.91.144420}.
-Fundamentally, highly-anisotropic exchange interactions in these materials originate from a fortuitous interference of ligand-mediated superexchange processes \cite{jackeli09}.
-Exchange along the $\sim 90^\circ$ Ru-Cl-Ru bond angles of edge-sharing neighboring octahedra suppress isotropic Heisenberg interactions $J$ by virtue of angular-momentum selection rules \cite{takagi19} and instead yield a dominant bond-dependent Ising (Kitaev) contribution $K \hat{S}_i^\gamma \hat{S}_j^\gamma$, with $\gamma = x,y,z$ along the three inequivalent bonds that form a honeycomb lattice.
-Conversely, subdominant $J$ as well as off-diagonal interactions ($\Gamma, \Gamma'$) arise mainly from direct exchange due to the finite extent of the Ru $d$ orbitals, resulting in a minimal magnetic model \cite{rau14,rau2014trigonal,Winter_2017}
+\mysection{Light-matter interaction in Kitaev magnets} In Kitaev materials such as RuCl\textsubscript{3}, a single hole resides in the $t_{2g}$ manifold of the transition metal (TM) $d$ orbitals, which splits into $j_{\textrm{eff}} = 1/2$ and $j_{\textrm{eff}} = 3/2$ states via strong SOC to form an effective spin-$1/2$ local moment \cite{jackeli09,chaloupka12,rau14,PhysRevB.93.214431,Winter_2017,PhysRevB.95.024426,PhysRevB.91.144420}.
+Fortuitous interference of ligand-mediated superexchange processes along the ~$\sim 90^\circ$ Ru-Cl-Ru bond gives rise to the Kitaev interaction $K \hat{S}_i^\gamma \hat{S}_j^\gamma$, with $\gamma = x,y,z$ along the three inequivalent bonds that form a honeycomb lattice.
+Conversely, subdominant Heisenberg and off-diagonal anisotropic interactions arise mainly from direct TM-TM exchange and instead induce conventional zigzag magnetic order in RuCl\textsubscript{3}.

-Here, $\gamma,(\alpha,\beta)$ span the set $z,(x,y)$ for $\gamma=z$ bonds.
-The anisotropic Kitaev interaction $K$ is the key ingredient to Kitaev's exactly-solvable model, and indeed there have been many experimental observations of signatures of Kitaev model physics \cite{do17,jansa18,banerjee16}.
-While there has been considerable debate for $\alpha$-RuCl$_3$ regarding the magnitude of competing exchange parameters as well as the role of longer-ranged exchange, recent experimental and theoretical works suggest a dominant ferromagnetic Kitaev interaction, while extraneous $J$, $\Gamma$, $\Gamma'$ interactions lead to destabilization of the QSL phase, instead favoring zigzag magnetic ordering \cite{sears20,PhysRevB.92.235119,PhysRevB.93.155143}.

-An electronic model of this behavior must minimally capture \textit{both} the strongly spin-orbit coupled $t_{2g}$ manifold and charge-transfer excitations to the edge-sharing ligand $p$ orbitals \cite{PhysRevB.93.214431}.
-The former is well-captured via a Kanamori Hamiltonian with spin-orbit interactions:
+The geometric dependence of exchange processes underlying each of the competing magnetic interactions, combined with strong SOC, suggests that tailored light pulses can in principle selectively enhance or suppress certain desired processes and nudge the material towards a QSL.
+To describe this effect, consider $\alpha-$RuCl\textsubscript{3} irradiated with a broad circularly-polarized light pulse, with the plane of polarization in the octahedral plane.
+For a single octahedron, the dynamics of holes in the Ru $t_{2g}$ orbitals and charge-transfer (CT) excitations to the edge-sharing ligand $p$ orbitals are given by \cite{PhysRevB.93.214431}: